KevinWang676/battery_sdu_preprocess/README.md

-# CSV Battery Data Preprocessor
+# SDU Battery Data Preprocessor

-This preprocessor script (`process_scripts/preprocess_CSV.py`) processes battery charge/discharge cycle data from CSV files into the same format as the CALCE preprocessor.
+This preprocessor script (`process_scripts/preprocess_SDU.py`) processes battery charge/discharge cycle data from SDU files into the same format as the CALCE preprocessor.
 It follows the exact same preprocessing logic and produces compatible `BatteryData` objects.

 ## Compared to preprocess_CALCE.py